Eschatology is a Christian term that means the study of the end of history

 etc. By their opposition to these "hot" religiously

-controversial topics, they are delaying Jesus' return to earth, the
+controversial topics, they are slowing down their adoption, thus delaying Jesus' return to earth, the

-God is present in the world today through the presence of the the
+began at the time of Pentecost (circa 30 CE) and is currently active in the world today through the presence of the

 heavenly reign of Christ, the Bible, the Holy

-Spirit and Christianity.
-Both good and evil will continue in the world until the current
+Spirit, and the activities of Christian faith groups.
+Both good and evil will continue in the world

 Church